Databricks Spatial Types and Functions

 ST geospatial functions

-ST functions operate on GEOMETRY and/or GEOGRAPHY: construct values, export to WKT/GeoJSON/WKB, measure (area, length, distance), test predicates (intersects, contains), and overlay (buffer, convex hull, intersection).
+Databricks provides ~100 ST spatial SQL functions.
+They operate on GEOMETRY and/or GEOGRAPHY: construct values, export to WKT/GeoJSON/WKB, measure (area, length, distance), access components, test predicates (intersects, contains), overlay (buffer, convex hull, intersection), and transform (affine, reproject by SRID).

 In Python notebooks (Databricks Runtime):